mariafshan/no-degree-data-science/ibm-data-science-professional-certificate/1-ibm-what-is-data-science/week-3-data-science-in-business/README.md

 6. Data Scientists need programming, mathematics, and database skills, many of which can be gained through self-learning.
 7. Companies recruiting for a Data Science team need to understand the variety of different roles Data Scientists can play, and look for soft skills like storytelling and relationship building as well as technical skills.
 8. High school students considering a career in Data Science should learn programming, math, databases, and, most importantly practice their skills.
+9. The length and content of the final report will vary depending on the needs of the project.
+10. The structure of the final report for a Data Science project should include a cover page, table of contents, executive summary, detailed contents, acknowledgements, references and appendices.
+11. The report should present a thorough analysis of the data and communicate the project findings.